At Weaver Loveless Law, we are commonly asked, “If I apply for Florida Medicaid, will the State take my home?” Short answer: “No.”

 This Statement of Claim will be the total of all the care Medicaid has paid for on your behalf.
 These claims can sometimes be hundreds of thousands of dollars.
-If your probate only consists of your primary residence and the probate Judge determines it is homestead protected from creditors, Medicaid will not be able to force a sale.
+If your probate only consists of your primary residence and the probate judge determines it is homestead protected, Medicaid cannot force a sale.

 What You Can Do